FAForever/fa/.github/ISSUE_TEMPLATE/improve-cybran.md

 ---
-name: Unit improvements for the UEF faction
+name: Unit improvements for the Cybran faction
-about: Suggest visual improvements to a unit that belongs to the UEF faction
+about: Suggest visual improvements to a unit that belongs to the Cybran faction
 title: ""
 labels: "area: graphics"
 assignees: ""